marclove/handbook/benefits/expenses.md

 classified in Expensify by the purchaser before submitting them for reimbursement.

-Group expenses together into an expense report and submit them to Dewayne through the Expensify web site.
+Group expenses together into an expense report and submit them through the Expensify web site.

-Expense checks will be cut every Tuesday.
-Expense reports submitted by Monday will be considered for checks cut the next day.
+Our accounting department is now using [Bill.com](http://app.bill.com) to direct deposit expense checks into your bank account.
+You can choose to still receive a paper check be sent by mail.

 ## Dates